-What causes myopic maculopathy?
+What causes myopic macular degeneration?

-In a myopic, or short-sighted, eye the eyeball is not spherical but instead is too long, tending towards the shape of an egg.
+Myopia itself is a common disorder resulting from excessive lengthening of the eye, which usually develops gradually in children and teenagers.
+In a myopic, or short-sighted, eye the eyeball is not spherical but instead is too long, tending towards the shape of a rugby ball.
 This means light rays entering the eye are unable to focus on the light-sensitive part of the eye, called the retina.
+Wearing glasses or contact lenses with diverging lenses can restore sharp vision in myopia by getting light to focus properly on the retina.

-In high myopia, the excessive elongation of the eyeball leads to degeneration of the retina and in particular to the macula, which has the highest concentration of light sensitive cells that interpret colour images.
+In high myopia, the excessive elongation of the eyeball can lead to degeneration of the retina and in particular to the macula, which has the highest concentration of light sensitive cells that interpret colour images, causing myopic maculopathy.
 In people with myopic maculopathy the walls of the eyeball become extremely stretched and thin.
 Eventually the layers at the back of the eye can become so thin that cells in the retina begin to die.
 This leads to a slow decline in central vision.

 What are the symptoms?

 Symptoms include distorted images and blurred or missing spots in your vision.
 You may also find bright light uncomfortable, have difficulty adapting to changes in light levels, or perceive colours differently.

 People with high myopia are at higher risk of other eye conditions including cataracts and glaucoma, so should have regular eye examinations.
 If you notice sudden changes in your vision, such as flashing lights, distorted vision or floaters, you should see an eye specialist urgently.